-The site and building design have been reviewed for consistency with the North Village Design Guidelines and presented to the Advisory Design Panel (ADP) for consideration.
-The ADP reviewed the project at the concept review application stage and the entitlement application stage, and provided several consensus recommendations for revisions to the project design which would improve consistency with the North Village Design Guidelines.
-The applicant team revised the project design in response to ADP recommendations and successfully improved the design and functionality of the building, as well as consistency with the applicable Design Guidelines.
+The site plan and building design have been reviewed for consistency with the North Village Design Guidelines and was reviewed by the Town's Advisory Design Panel (ADP) on March 5, 2025.
+The ADP provided several consensus recommendations for revisions to the project design which would improve consistency with the applicable Design Guidelines.

+The project design was revised in response to the ADP comments and successfully improved the site design of the proposed structure.
+With the changes made in response to ADP recommendations the original findings for Design Review approval still apply.
 Overall, the proposed building and site improvements combine together in an attractive and visually cohesive manner that is compatible with and complements the desired aesthetic character of a mountain resort community, encourages increased pedestrian activity, and accomplishes specific goals and policies specified in the North Village Specific Plan and the General Plan that seek to locate lodging uses in appropriate areas to reach critical mass and mix of uses that will support The Village's success.